-THIS WEEKLY NEWSPAPER will be devoted to the It will advocate the equal rights of Men and Women in will plead the cause of the rising generation.
-In fact we tend to make our journal cosmopolitan in characterof our common humanity, and an advocate of the rights, to ties and interests of the people.
-This journal will be published by the
+ARTS, SCIENCES, and to the SPIRITUAL PHILOSOFI.
+It will advocate the equal rights of Men and Women. will plead the cause of the rising generation.
+In fact we tend to make our journal cosmopolitan in character-a fric-of our common humanity, and an advocate of the rights. ties and interests of the people.